Monotony Is Softly Killing My Creativity

 Result: Inability to create new and interesting ideas.

 Monotony prevents our mind from noticing external information (lateral impulses) that can inspire/trigger our mind to create new ideas.

 Result: Creative block.

 Long spells of monotony lead to constant boredom, depression, lethargy… states that drain oneself from life energy.

 Result: Lack of desire to create or to be creative – dormant creativity.

 Good news is that monotony can easily be broken by making some simple changes in your everyday routine and by introducing some new activities into your life.
-Now, I am not an expert in curing monotony but I have compiled a list of the things that you can try out.
-These things are proven and they work for me and my friends.
+I am not an expert in curing monotony, but I have compiled a list of the things that you can try out.
+These things are proven, and they work for my friends and me.

 Redesign your working space: tidy, de-clutter, get new folders, mouse pad, table lamp, shelves, plants…